midas-network/covid19-smh-research/model-output/README.md

   will call this format "sample" output type.
 For more information, please consult the [sample](./data-processed#sample) section.
-- A set of quantiles value for all the targets (except peak timing).
+- A set of quantiles value for all the targets.
   We will call this format "quantile" output type.
 For more information, please consult the [quantile](./data-processed#quantile) section.